SpartaSixZero/spartasixzero.github.io/_posts/2021-1-12-Cascade-In-CSS.md

 According to the definition from above, the ID selector wins in precedence because it has a higher specificity value.

 In summary, Cascade is a key concept in CSS.
 Cascade is a way to determine which styles actually take affect when you have conflicting styles.
 Specificity is a key part of the Cascade but so is inheritance and origin of the stylesheet.
-I will take about those in a later blog post.
+I will talk about those in a later blog post.
 With a solid understanding of how Cascade works, an engineer can troubleshoot CSS bugs with no trouble.